triviality-js/triviality/packages/core/README.md

 ```

-Now the original 'greetingService' service is overridden for the whole application.
+Now the original 'greetingService' service is overridden for the hole application.
 If we now run the example we get the following result:

 ```bash